 "It's time for the federal courts to recognize the progress the state has made and end costly and unnecessary federal oversight," Beard said in a statement announcing the opening.

 Michael Bien, the lead attorney representing the welfare of mentally ill inmates, praised the department for opening what he said was a badly needed facility.
-But said the state did so only because the judge demanded it and after numerous delays.

 Other prisons also need treatment facilities but are not getting them, showing the need for continued court oversight, Bien said.